 In this guide, I’ll go over the best one bag travel backpacks, how to pack like a minimalist, and what I pack on my backpacking trips.
+I mean, essentially it’s about taking less stuff whilst making sure you’ve got all the gear you actually need!

 My goal is to help you forego the pain, back sweat, and baggage check-in fees that come with packing too much.
 Travel is about freedom, discovery, and experiences, and it’s hard to be free when you’re weighed down by heavy bags and possessions you won’t use.

 My ability to “one bag travel” has become a part of my day-to-day life.
 I now make a point to invest in better quality items than a bunch of crap that ends up in a landfill.
+Here I’ll not only include the best bags, but also my packing lists too.

 Quick Answers: Best Bags for One Bag Travel